A statistical look at a Premier League season that lasted a record 352 days | ClubCall.com

 A statistical look at a Premier League season that lasted a record 352 days

-The 2019-20 season took a record amount of time to complete following the coronavirus pandemic.

-Ahead of the final weekend, the PA news agency takes a statistical look at the 2019-20 Premier League season.
+Following the final weekend of action, the PA news agency takes a statistical look at the 2019-20 Premier League season.

 352 – days needed to complete the season between August 9, 2019 and July 26, 2020.
 The longest Premier League campaign included a three-month hiatus because of the coronavirus pandemic.